midchamps/flutter_tex_custom/README.md

 - MathJax configurations from Flutter.

 # Limitations:
-- Please avoid using too many `TeXView` in a single page, because this is based on [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus) a complete web browser.
+- Please avoid using too many `TeXView`s in a single page, because this is based on [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus) a complete web browser.
 Which may cause slowing down your app.
 I am trying to add all necessary widgets within `TeXView`, So please prefer to use `TeXViewWidget`.
 You can check [example folder](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example) for details.
 If you find any problem you can [report an issue](https://github.com/Shahxad-Akram/flutter_tex/issues/new).